internet-sicherheit/eco-blockchain-governance/technical/0005-node-technical-policies/README.md

   and have another NIC to handle external requests.
   Each NIC must have a stable, static, globally routable IP address.
 - A system clock is required that has been proven to be synchronized with known NTP servers.
-- A power supply is required that meets the requirements of a high-availability system.
+A power supply unit is required that meets the requirements of a high-availability system.

 ##### A possible implementation is provided by EBSI.
 European Blockchain Services Infrastructure (EBSI)